All you need to know about telephones and internet: making calls, owning a phone, using and getting internet, and more.

 Internet Based Services (VoIP)

-Internet based services such as Skype, YahooBB and Hikari Denwa connect through the internet and can offer some of the best rates for international calling with call quality similar to direct dialing.
+Internet based services such as YahooBB and Hikari Denwa connect through the internet and can offer some of the best rates for international calling with call quality similar to direct dialing.
 Their downside is that they require an internet connection, and some services can only be bought bundled with internet service.
-If you`re looking to sign up for internet, YahooBB and Hikari Denwa are both very good options to get a VoIP phone as part of your contract for very little cost (extra US$5 / 500 yen per month).
+If you’re looking to sign up for internet, YahooBB and Hikari Denwa are both very good options to get a VoIP phone as part of your contract for very little cost (extra US$5 / 500 yen per month).
 However, this will be dependent on your area, so you should speak with your designated supervisor, or JETs in your area to see what is available and best works for you.
 Additionally, if you and the person you want to contact both already have access to the internet, services like Skype and Google Hangouts are free and allow you to chat, with or without video, with your friends and family.

 International calling cards can be bought at convenience stores, online, and at vending machines (city only).
 Shop around for the best rates for the particular country that you wish to call.